cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification/README.md

-# RG35xx P & RG35xx H Modification
-RG35xx P &amp; RG35xx H Stock OS Modification
+# RG35xx P &amp; RG35xx H Stock OS Modification
 ----------------------------------------------
 RG35xx P& RG35xx H Stock OS Modification is a project built on the official systems of Anbernic RG35xx PLUS and RG35xx H, which is enhanced through modifications to achieve a better user experience.